Bikes for the long haul, touring bikes are stable when loaded up so you can pack gear for a weekend or more of independent back-roads riding.

 The Adventure Tour comes with an eclectic mix of components including a triple chainset and a mix of Shimano Sora and Deore components that allows a 26/36 low gear.

-The Long Haul Trucker helped revive interest in touring bikes in the US, and Surly didn't mess about in designing it as a dedicated touring bike.
-For example, it has the longest chainstays of any bike here designed for standard 700C tyres — only the Trek 920's are longer.
+This is the disc-braked version of Surly's beloved Long Haul Trucker, the bike that helped revive interest in touring bikes in the US.
+Surly didn't mess about in designing the Truckers as dedicated touring bike.
+For example, the Disc Trucker has the longest chainstays of any bike here designed for standard 700C tyres — only the Trek 920's are longer.
 That's a sign of a bike whose main job is to carry stuff stably, with speed less of a priority.